Looking for your next adventure or travel destination in the United States?

 15. Badlands National Park, South Dakota

-Badlands National Park may sound foreboding, but in reality, it’s one of the most beautiful places in the US.
+Badlands National Park located in South Dakota may sound foreboding, but in reality, it’s one of the most beautiful places in the US.

 It is famous for holding an extremely rich and diverse fossil bed that is definitely one of the best that earth has to offer.